exakat/php-dictionary/dictionary/autoload.ini.rst

 Autoloading relies on the spl_autoload_register() function.
 Prior to PHP 8.0, it was possible to define the  __autoload() method, and this has being deprecated since PHP 7.2.

 Autoloading does not work for global constants and functions.
 Those still require a specific inclusion mechanism.

+In modern PHP, not using class autoloading is considered a bad practice.

 .. code-block:: php